The Bankrate promise

-What is EMV compliance?
+What is the EMV compliance standard?

-Major credit card issuers asked for most U.S. businesses that accept credit cards to move toward an EMV-compliant credit card point of sale (POS) system by Oct.
+Major credit card issuers asked that most U.S. businesses that accept credit cards move toward an EMV-compliant credit card point of sale (POS) system by Oct.
 1, 2015 (for fuel retailers, the EMV liability deadline was April 2021).

-This deadline also instituted a shift in liability in terms of who took responsibility for fraudulent charges.
-Prior to October 1, 2015, either the merchant or card issuer could be liable for losses due to fraud.
-After this date, however, the shift in liability began depending on which party — the merchant or card issuer — was the least compliant with EMV requirements.
+This deadline also instituted a shift in liability in terms of who would be responsible for fraudulent charges.
+Prior to Oct.
+1, 2015, either the merchant or card issuer could be held liable for losses due to fraud.
+After this date, however, liability shifted to whichever party — the merchant or the card issuer — was the least compliant with EMV requirements.

 The bottom line